Construction Change Order Template 2026

 How to create a change order workflow in QuickAdmin

-For construction change orders, the best workflow is:
+For construction change orders, that workflow looks like this:

 1. Create the job.